Yuffster/client_require/README.md

 ### uglify

 Defaults to `true`.
-When not set to true, production code will be minified using the NPM module for [Uglify](http://marijnhaverbeke.nl//uglifyjs).
+When set to true, production code will be minified using the NPM module for [Uglify](http://marijnhaverbeke.nl//uglifyjs).

 ## Client/Server Alternation